Filtering objects inside filter expression configuration fields or vehicle_label field

 Leveraging relations

-Filtering expressions support relations between the objects that can be ser using __ syntax, for example, the following booking_filter_expression allows to select bookings that are in prepared state, as well as those that have operations_locations set, which in turn belongs to locations_groups that contain code N10.
-This is an effective way of doing nested lookups which support both one to many, and may to many relations.
+Filtering expressions support relations between the objects that can be set using __ syntax.
+For example, the following booking_filter_expression allows to select bookings that are in prepared state, as well as those that have operations_locations set, which in turn belongs to locations_groups that contain code N10.
+This is an effective way of doing nested lookups which support both one-to-many and many-to-many relations.

 {